SVJLucas/IsVoldemortAGorilla/README.md

 In response to the backlash, Google took immediate action by disabling the terms "gorilla," "chimp," "chimpanzee," and "monkey" in its image categorization algorithms to prevent further offensive misclassifications.
 This workaround, however, underscored a deeper, systemic problem within the tech industry: the need for more inclusive and comprehensive training datasets.
 The fallout from this incident has prompted a wider discussion about the responsibilities of tech companies in ensuring their AI systems are fair and non-discriminatory.
 It also sparked an ongoing debate about the need for regulatory oversight to manage the ethical implications of AI technologies, emphasizing that technological advancement should not come at the cost of social equity and justice.

-## Evaluating Supervised Learning Models in Google Technologies
+## Evaluating Supervised Learning Models in Convolutional Neural Networks

 To explore the abilities and limitations of supervised learning models within Google's AI technology, we'll specifically examine the ResNet-50 architecture, a popular choice for image classification tasks.
 Our focus will be to understand how changing specific layers within the model can impact its classification accuracy and potential biases.
 For this purpose, we will modify ResNet-50 by freezing its initial layers while altering the last layer to distinguish only between two categories: human and gorilla.